 Planning for the future should include putting measures in place to combat difficult times and unforeseen circumstances.
 Although thinking about the chances of these things happening is far from pleasant, knowing statistics like this can help people introduce lifestyle changes that may help prevent illness.
 At the same time, it’s worth being prudent and thinking about what you would need, should something happen.

 Rather than dwelling on things beyond our control, it’s often better to be practical and put things in place ‘just in case’.
 Think about how you would pay your bills and maintain the lifestyle you’re used to should you become seriously ill.
-Unless you’ve managed to store away savings that could be used in these circumstances, taking out a Critical Illness policy could be the solution.
+Unless you’ve managed to store away savings that could be used in these circumstances, taking out an Income Protection or Critical Illness policy could be the solution.